UMDBPP/PacketRaven/README.md

 To quit, press `q` or `Esc`.

 > **Note**
-> Alternatively, you may build the executable yourself with Cargo:
+> Alternatively, you may build the executable from source with Cargo:
 > ```shell
 > git clone https://github.com/UMDBPP/PacketRaven.git
 > cd packetraven